agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: Most of the EA money in global development focuses on directly funding interventions (that can be tested by RCTs).
+**Claim**: Most of the EA money in global development focuses on "directly funding interventions" (that can be tested by RCTs).

-**re-write Claim**: The Effective Altruism Global Health and Development Fund grants disbursed most of the donations to RCT-cited interventions.
+**re-write Claim**: Effective Altruism Global Health and Development Fund grants disbursed most of the donations to RCT-cited interventions.

-**Example-sub**: \~5m`$` out of \~6m`$` sent to RCT-cited interventions
+**Example-sub**: \~5m`$` out of \~6m`$` sent to RCT-cited interventions.

 Total grants [disbursed to date](https://app.effectivealtruism.org/funds/global-development#payout-reports): ~6m`$`